Finalrentals

 Once you understand the unwritten rules of the road, driving here transforms from a challenge into an exhilarating, liberating experience.
 Whether you are travelling with family, carrying heavy photography gear, or planning road trips to the Mediterranean coast, a rental car provides an invaluable personal sanctuary in the heart of Egypt.

-The Logistics of Renting and Driving
+The Logistics of Renting a Car in Egypt

 Age Restrictions and Documentation

-Insurance Coverage and Car Choice
+Insurance Options and Car Selection

-In addition to your licences, you will need to present your passport showing a valid Egyptian entry visa and a major credit card in the primary driver's name to secure the safety deposit block.
-When finalised, ensure you opt for comprehensive insurance coverage.
-Requesting a Collision Damage Waiver and Third-Party Liability insurance is highly recommended.
-For your vehicle selection, a compact saloon car is ideal if you plan to navigate tighter urban areas, whilst a compact SUV offers the extra ground clearance helpful for conquering the city's robust speed bumps and traversing desert highway exits.
+Ensure you opt for comprehensive insurance coverage.
+Egyptian law requires every car rental to have Third-Party Liability (TPL) insurance.
+Aside from this mandated coverage, most travellers also get Collision Damage Waiver (CDW).
+For your vehicle selection, an economy car is ideal if you plan to navigate tighter urban areas, while a compact SUV offers the extra ground clearance helpful for conquering the city's robust speed bumps and traversing desert highway exits.

 The Benefits and Challenges of Driving